alanmitchell/bmon-website/guide/setup-bmon.md

 <summary>How to Configure Your LoRaWAN Wireless Sensor</summary>

-We expect that Alaska sensor suppliers will perform this configuration for you, but if you receive an unconfigured sensor, Section 5 \[Link to:
-Section 5, Configuring LoRaWAN Sensors for BMON\] gives details on how to configure the sensor and the Things Network to ensure the sensor data is received by your BMON server.
+We expect that Alaska sensor suppliers will perform this configuration for you, but if you receive an unconfigured sensor, [Appendix- Configuring LoRaWAN Sensors](appx-config-lorawan#topofpage) gives details on how to configure the sensor and the Things Network to ensure the sensor data is received by your BMON server.